 Bubble Wraps are predominantly made from what is called Mylar, not aluminium.
 A lot of them claim to be made from aluminium but please check that there is accreditation testing on these products.

 Mylar is fine for wrapping a kit-kat or a packet of crisps but it is not suitable for insulating.
 Its tends to crack, chip, peel and fade.
-I removed this stuff all the time.
+I end up removing this stuff from vehicles all the time.
+I honestly believe these companies that are supplying this stuff don’t really realise what they are selling or how it works (or doesn’t work).

 Using reflective foil insulation in your campervan